Inode: Details

 A file system relies on data structures about the files, as opposed to the contents of that file.
 The former are called metadata—data that describes data.
 Each file is associated with an inode, which is identified by an integer, often referred to as an i-number or inode number.

+Inodes store information about files and directories (folders), such as file ownership, access mode (read, write, execute permissions), and file type.
+The data may be called stat data, in reference to the stat system call that provides the data to programs.